torgbuiedunyenyo/coordinate-general/README.md

 # Coordinate Plane Text Transformer

-An interactive web application that transforms text along two adjective dimensions using Claude Sonnet 4.5 API.
+An interactive web application that transforms text along two adjective dimensions using Claude Haiku 4.5 API.
 Explore 121 AI-generated variations of your text in a visual coordinate plane.

 ## Features